Rei-SwitchBot/faq/en-us/Keypad.md

 7. Make sure you hear a "beep" sound from the Keypad / Keypad Touch.
 If not, try step 5 again.

-If it doesn't work, Please submit a feedback.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+If it doesn't work, please describe the issue in detail (with media if needed) as follows:

 The Keypad / Keypad Touch device